Panic Attack Disorder Counseling in Manassas, VA—Prince William Counseling

 Panic attacks, however, are responsive to psychological treatment.
 Many people experience relief from the panic through cognitive behavior therapy, medically supervised medication, and/or exposure therapy.
-Thriveworks Manassas provides counseling for panic disorders, and we aim to find the right balance of treatments that fit each client’s needs and symptoms.
+Thriveworks Manassas in Prince William County provides counseling for panic disorders, and we aim to find the right balance of treatments that fit each client’s needs and symptoms.

 Panic Disorder: Signs and Symptoms

 The Diagnostic and Statistical Manual of Mental Health, Fifth Edition (DSM-5) acknowledges the severity of panic attacks and gives signs and symptoms for a panic disorder (DSM-5 300.01 [F41.0]).
 Diagnostics for a panic disorder include:

 - Experiencing repetitive and unexpected panic attacks which involve feeling intense fear, discomfort, and anxiety that increases and then within a few minutes subsides.
 Panic attacks must include a minimum of four of the following:

 - Fear of going crazy or losing control

 - Feelings of choking